eastie71/php-weather-api/README.md

 # php-weather-api
-A weather forecaster using PHP and simple API call (open weather).
+A current weather forecaster using PHP and simple API call (open weather).
 Simple UI using Bootstrap 4